 Habit builder application uses custom grid, bright and captivating color palette, and smooth motion to add aesthetics to even basic interactions.

-Website design for illusion space website sets the atmosphere and engages visitors building its own aesthetic via bright accents and hypnotic gradients, videos, custom graphics, and animated layout elements making the experience live and dynamic.
+Website design for illusion space sets the atmosphere and engages visitors building its own aesthetic via bright accents and hypnotic gradients, videos, custom graphics, and animated layout elements making the experience live and dynamic.

-However, companies that start new products or improve the well-known ones also have to think from another perspective.
+However, companies that start new products or improve well-known ones also have to think from another perspective.
 It operates via various financial factors, conversions, sales, and all the other business stuff.

 Does beauty on the screen influence their business goals?
 Yes, indeed.
 Color theory and psychology, harmony on the screen, readable text content, and attractive images are essential not only for making users happy.
 They also sell and make businesses happy too.

-And here’s the example showing how aesthetics serves for the sales of the physical product: it’s a website for the tea brand Bennett.
+And here’s an example showing how aesthetics serves for the sales of the physical product: it’s a website for the tea brand Bennett.
 It applies an experimental color palette and typography as well as integrates the video on the web page to give the maximum connection to the actual experience.
 This way, the beautiful digital product helps to sell real stuff.